 Card Drop Activity

 Kids love this never-ending game of dropping cards into a container.
 And I love how much I can get done while the baby plays.
 This one is a favorite for when I’m trying to make dinner, do dishes, or basically anything where I need her to leave me alone.
 The prep on this is super easy, as you just take an oatmeal container (or basically any old container will do!) and cut a slit in the lid.
 Hand your kid a deck of cards and they will sit there and patiently drop card after card after card in.

 Don’t have any empty containers sitting around?
 No problem!
 There are a ton of cute toys that give kids the same thrill of dropping something into something else (lest we forget how basic these babies are!)
 These options have the added bonus of teaching your kid’s something!
 Whether they’re learning counting from this chicken, colors from this cow, or numbers and colors from this Pig E Bank they’ll be entertained and educated!

 A Balloon on a String

 I found this one purely by accident, but when I did I was thrilled.
 One of my son’s birthday gifts recently had a balloon tied to it and when the bag was placed on the floor it was the perfect height for my daughter to play with.
 She batted it around with her hands, with a paper towel roll, and had a blast watching the balloon sway around.
 My kids love hitting a ball, but then someone always has to run and get it and usually I need to be a pretty active participant.
-This was a great way to turn that into a solo activity with some light supervision (increased to heavy supervision with the addition of my other kids!)
+This was a great way to turn a game into a solo activity with some light supervision (increased to heavy supervision with the addition of my other kids!)